sgstreet/pico-toolkit/README.md

 To encourage community support, the Pico Toolkit is licensed under the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/2.0) (MPL).
 The MLP allows inclusion toolkit in closed source embedded systems while requiring the open sourcing of any changes to the the Pico Toolkit source code.
 This seems like a reasonable compromise allowing construction of typical closed source deeply embedded systems while preserving the copyleft, but non-viral, nature of successful open source development.

 # Contributing
 The Pico Toolkit project strives to be an [inclusive community](CODE_OF_CONDUCT.md) following [Bazzar Model](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar) of software development.
-We are looking for maintainers, contributors and testers!
+Looking for maintainers, contributors and testers!

-> Ask me what I think of Cathedral projects pretending to be a Bazzar.

 [**Pull Requests**](https://github.com/sgstreet/pico-toolkit/pulls) are the primary way of contributing to the toolkit so go ahead, fork the repo, hack it and open a PR.
 A matching [**Pico Tookkit Issue**](https://github.com/sgstreet/pico-toolkit/issues) for enhancements and bug fixes would be greatly appreciated.
 A response and review is guaranteed!